reformcollective/reform-next-starter/README.md

 1. Configure branch rules on github (you should export and import the starter's rule set)
 1. In repository settings, enable "Always suggest updating pull request branches", "Allow auto-merge", and "Automatically delete head branches"
-1. Set up a Netlify build and link to sanity if available/part of project
+1. Set up a Vercel build and link to sanity if available/part of project
-1. Add .env variables (if any) to Netlify, Notion, and Github (beware fancy quotes) (see sanity setup)
+1. Add .env variables (if any) to Vercel, Notion, and Github (beware fancy quotes) (see sanity setup)
-1. Delete _summary_ commit checks from netlify notifications. do not delete the _state_ commit checks.

 ## Design Setup

-1. Add any typography to `app/styles/fonts/typography.ts`, and configure a default text color/style in `app/layout.tsx`
+1. Add any typography to `app/styles/fonts/typography.ts`, and configure a default text color/style in `app/styles/project.tsx`
 1. Add any text styles to `app/styles/text.ts`
-1. Configure the library config according to this project's needs. for example, you should remove the default transitions.
+1. Configure the library config according to this project's needs.
 1. Update the `app/manifest.webmanifest` to include colors and metadata
 1. If they exist, export the fullmark, logomark, and wordmark from figma and add them to `app/images`